realpython/web-dev-for-data-scientists/outline.md

 1. Write a Python script to add data to SQLite
 1. Embed a Bokeh chart into a Flask app
 1. Make an AJAX request from the server to grab data from an external API
+1. Add Flask-SQLAlchemy to your app to interact with the database